horatiu665/tweetlistener/wiki/tests/summer.md

 ![Armikrog - 08-18](https://github.com/horatiu665/tweetlistener/blob/newMaster/wiki/tests/tweethistograms/14%20days/armikrog%2018%20aug%20copy.png)

+An important mention is that the [release date for Armikrog was pushed back to 8 September](http://www.gamerheadlines.com/2015/08/armikrog-release-date-pushed-back/).

 ![Legends of Eisenwald - 07-02](https://github.com/horatiu665/tweetlistener/blob/newMaster/wiki/tests/tweethistograms/14%20days/eisenwald%202%20july%20copy.png)

 Legends of Eisenwald presents the problem that gathering started during the release of the game, therefore the numbers do not accurately describe its popularity on Twitter.
 Also, the tweets before 07-02 were not recovered using REST, and recovery was only attempted long after that date, and the tweets are no longer available to retrieve using the API.
 Furthermore, some tweets from 29 and 30 June could be found by manually searching on Twitter, which confirm the fact that there are many missing tweets from the gathered data before the 2nd of July.
 REST recovery was attempted on 27 august for the dates prior to 02 july, with no results being retrieved.